infinum/eightshift-docs/website/blog/2022-04-25-using-assets.md

 </i>
 ```

-An excellent example where you can see in even more detail how SVGs are being used is our `icon` component.
+An excellent example, where you can see in even more detail how SVGs are being used, is our `icon` component.
 It isn't included in Eightshift theme by default, so you have to add it to your project with WP CLI.
 To include it in your project, use the following command:

 ```bash
 wp boilerplate use_component --name=icon